Kestito/ai-companion/project-docs/tech-specs.md

 The system uses a unified patient identification approach across platforms:

-1. When a user interacts via any platform (Telegram, WhatsApp, Web), their platform-specific ID is stored in the corresponding field in the patients table
+1. When a user interacts via any platform (Telegram, WhatsApp, Web), a standardized `system_id` is created combining platform name and ID (`platform:platform_id`)
-2. The `get_patient_id_from_platform_id` function in `nodes.py` retrieves or creates patient records based on platform identifiers
+2. The `get_patient_id_from_platform_id` function first checks for patients by `system_id` for most efficient lookups
+3. If `system_id` is not available (e.g., in older database schemas), the function dynamically adapts and falls back to platform-specific ID fields
+4. Patient records are automatically created with appropriate identifiers when a new user is detected
+5. The system is designed to handle database schema variations and gracefully adapt to missing fields
-3. All memory operations are isolated by patient_id to ensure privacy and data separation
+6. All memory operations are isolated by patient_id to ensure privacy and data separation

 ## Memory Management Architecture